stocker88/nextjswebsite/_posts/compoundinterest.md

 - in 10y, compound interest yields **$160,000**
 - in 20y, compound interest yields **$2,000,000**

-You don’t need $100k income to be a millionnaire, in fact it’s not correlated at all, many people who make $100k have no money management skills and are not growing their wealth.
+You don’t need $100k income to be a millionaire, in fact it’s not correlated at all, many people who make $100k have no money management skills and are not growing their wealth.

 Warren Buffett was a kid hustling for pennies during the Depression, and at 11 years old in 1942, he launched his lifelong love of investing when he bought his first stock — three shares of an oil company called Cities Service at about $38 each.
 He sold his shares soon after at $40 each.

 There are 2 main factors that contribute to whether someone will be rich or not, it’s not how smart they are, nor how much money they have.

-This is backed up by data, over 10,000 investors have filled a survey in our app, that showed the following: wealth is not correlated to earnings, in fact, the 2 main factors that will make you a millionnaire have nothing to do with income.
+This is backed up by data, over 10,000 investors have filled a survey in our app, that showed the following: wealth is not correlated to earnings, in fact, the 2 main factors that will make you a millionaire have nothing to do with income.

 Most of people put a barrier in their mind, but not the right ones unfortunately.
 Just like when you skip the gym, they look for short term gratifications over dedication and long term health.